fsharp/fsharp.org/community/projects/index.md

 *  [FSharp.Enterprise](https://github.com/colinbull/FSharp.Enterprise) A collection of helpers for enterprise development with F#

-*  [FSharp.DataFrame](https://github.com/BlueMountainCapital/FSharp.DataFrame)  Easy to use F# library for data and time series manipulation and for scientific programming

 *  [FSharpx](https://github.com/fsharp/fsharpx]) Extensions and Tools for F# Programming

 <br />